Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Conclusions

 The theory can further be extended, for example to describe the FWM efficiency for continuous-wave input (see Appendix~\ref{sec:app:fwmres}), to study the nonlinear noise in spectral gaps that can affect OSNR measurements, or to include the interaction of nonlinear noise from fibers and SOAs already captured in~\cite{Ghazisaeidi2019}.
-Their effect is small for short links and would be negligible for future hollow-core fiber links with negligible fiber nonlinearity.
-With chromatic dispersion of those fibers in the low single-digit regime (between 1--4 $\text{ps}/\text{km}/\text{nm}$~\cite{Ding2023,Antesberger2024,Xiong2024, Chen2025}), coherent noise accumulation across SOAs would also be negligible in wide-band operation for typical span lengths of 80 km or more~\cite{Hafermann2025}.

-A more important effect in UWB application scenarios is the wavelength dependence of gain compression~\cite{Zhao2023}, with the nonlinear penalty exhibiting a spread of as much as 3 dB in output power across C and L bands as observed experimentally~\cite{Demirtzioglou2023} and in simulation~\cite{Hafermann2024}.
-While beyond the scope of the present work, it turns out that the GN model can be generalized to describe the wavelength-dependence of the nonlinear noise, even in closed form.
+Our finding that higher-order terms stemming from nonlinear gain compression enhance nonlinear noise power by 3 dB at saturation can improve the accuracy of the result from first-order perturbation theory.